darothen/plot-all-in-ncfile/README.md

 `plot-all-in-ncfile.py` example script.

 For convenience, a conda environment has been provided with all the packages used to automate this task.
-The install process is very straightforward (and unnecessary if you already have a scientific Python setup running with the packages [xray][] and [cartopy][]):
+The install process is very straightforward (and unnecessary if you already have a scientific Python setup running with the packages [xarray][] and [cartopy][]):

 ```bash
 $ cd path/to/plot-all-in-ncfile.py